Try not to get too carried away with a particular property until the deal is done.

 Restart your home search

-A survey by Move iQ’s data partners 192.com, revealed that 1 in 3 homeowners have had a bad experience when buying a property.
+It has been reported that 1 in 3 homeowners have had a bad experience when buying a property.

 When you restart your search and start shortlisting properties it’s important that when buying a property you avail yourself of as much information about the building and the area as possible.